Public Interest Summer Fellowships

 Questions about Alternative Dispute Resolution Fellowship should be directed to Professor Maara Fink in the Legal Clinic.

-Students who are awarded a Fellowship will be expected to attend the Student Award Banquet on Friday, April 11, 2014.
+Students who are awarded a Fellowship will be expected to attend the Student Award Banquet on the evening of Friday, April 10, 2015.

 Joel A. and Shirley A. Levine Public Interest Fellowship in Alternative Dispute Resolution

 This fund was established to provide students with an opportunity to gain valuable experience in the field of alternative dispute resolution.
 Students must have a demonstrated commitment or interest in alternative dispute resolution and a strong academic record with a minimum 3.0 GPA.
 Students may be full-time or part-time.
 Recipients must work in a supervised position in areas such as:

 - The Supreme Court of Ohio, Dispute Resolution Section